Chef Jürgen's Buchteln (From His Mother's Cookbook)

 In celebration of Mother's Day, Chef Jürgen recreated one of his favorite childhood dishes: buchteln.

 Food does more than just sustain us.
 It connects us with the people we make it and share it with.
 We asked ICE chef-instructors for their favorite memories with their moms from time spent in the kitchen.
-Culinary Arts Chef-Instructor Chris Arturo remembers coming home from preschool to a "kiddie cheeseboard," complete with crackers, apples and string cheese.

-Lead Recreational Chef-Instructor Roger Sitrin said his mother's specialty was baking the perfect apple pie, which she'd make for holiday desserts or just to lift her own mood.
+Lead Recreational Chef-Instructor Roger Sitrin says his mother's specialty was baking the perfect apple pie, which she'd make for holiday desserts or just to lift her own mood.
 Chef Roger's mother was often cooking to feed a family of six, and she was his inspiration for pursuing a culinary career.

 Even the not-so-perfect dishes created memorable moments.
 Chef Roger remembers one meal of hamburgers, frozen in the center and charred on the outside, served with instant mashed potatoes from the box.
 "My mother was a funny cook," he says.
 "She was either a gourmet chef or a complete disaster."